pyMEAL: A Multi-Encoder Augmentation-Aware-Learning Toolbox for Robust Medical Image Translation: Qualitative Comparison with Augmentation-Aware Models

 \subsubsection{Clinical Relevance and Broader Implications}

-MEAL addresses a critical challenge in medical AI: balancing data augmentation with robust feature learning.
-By treating augmentations as alternative anatomical views, MEAL builds protocol-agnostic representations, moving beyond conventional brute-force strategies.
-Its controller block dynamically weighs features (Figure~\ref{fig:ML}), mimicking a radiologist’s focus on clinically relevant cues, such as edge sharpness for tumor margins or intensity consistency for tissue contrast.
-This design underpins MEAL’s superior diagnostic performance and positions it as a promising tool for personalized treatment planning.
-Our findings suggest that MEAL (BD) can improve the robustness and reliability of medical imaging workflows, particularly in resource-limited settings where MRI access is constrained but high soft-tissue contrast remains critical.
+MEAL addresses a critical challenge in medical AI, balancing data augmentation with robust feature learning.
+By treating augmentations as alternative anatomical views, MEAL builds protocol-agnostic representations, moving beyond conventional brute-force augmentation strategies.
+Its controller block dynamically weighs features (Figure~\ref{fig:ML}), analogous to a radiologist’s emphasis on clinically relevant cues such as edge definition for tumor margins or intensity consistency for tissue contrast.
+This design supports improved structural preservation and positions MEAL as a practical tool for enhancing medical image analysis workflows.
+In particular, MEAL (BD) demonstrates potential value in resource-limited settings where MRI access is constrained but soft-tissue contrast remains clinically important.

+Beyond visual image translation, MEAL enables clinically relevant tissue-level analysis.
+The synthesized T1w MRI-like scans support white WM and GM segmentation and volumetric quantification, which are routinely used in the clinical assessment of neurodegenerative diseases~\cite{foo2016progression,habes2018regional}, brain atrophy~\cite{dadar2021white}, and structural abnormalities~\cite{debette2010clinical}.
+In our experiments, WM and GM segmentation derived from MEAL-generated images showed strong agreement with ground-truth MRI, indicating preserved tissue contrast and anatomical consistency.
+This capability suggests that MEAL could facilitate quantitative neuroimaging analysis in clinical scenarios where MRI is not available, extending the utility of CT beyond conventional anatomical visualization.

+A major concern in medical image translation is hallucination, in which synthesized images introduce anatomically plausible but clinically incorrect structures, an issue that has justified the limited clinical adoption of translation-based methods~\cite{kim2024tackling}.
+Consequently, MEAL is explicitly designed to mitigate hallucination rather than to maximize perceptual realism.
+First, MEAL is trained exclusively on paired CT–MRI data, which constrains the model to learn anatomically grounded mappings instead of unconstrained generation.
+Second, the framework prioritizes structural similarity (SSIM), tissue segmentation consistency, and voxel-wise error analysis over perceptual sharpness, thus reducing incentives for hallucinated detail.
+Third, the augmentation-aware controller adaptively suppresses transformations that compromise anatomical fidelity, as reflected by consistently lower error maps under geometric and intensity perturbations.

+Importantly, the synthesized MRI-like scans are intended to support clinical interpretation and downstream analysis (such as segmentation, morphometry, and contrast approximation), serving as an adjunct to the radiologist's assessment, rather than as a direct replacement for acquired MRI or as a standalone diagnostic tool.
+Regions associated with higher uncertainty, such as tissue boundaries and ventricular areas, are explicitly reflected in error maps, providing transparency and aiding informed clinical interpretation.